Eat

 - Cook the chicken by cutting into small chunks and adding to a frying pan with a splash of olive oil.
 Fry for about 10 minutes until it’s no longer pink in the middle and the juices run clear.
 Season to preference.
 Leave to cool.

-- Roughly chop the spinach and combine with the spring onion, mango, pomegranate and avocado.
+- Roughly chop the spinach and combine with the spring onion, mango, pomegranate, and avocado.
 Add in the cold chicken.

 - Mix the lime zest and juice with olive oil and a few chilli flakes, depending on how spicy you like it.
 Drizzle over the salad.

-Sweet potato chickpea salad (vegan)
+2. Vegan sweet potato chickpea salad

 (Serves 4)